epew-workshop/epew-workshop.github.io/index.md

 Please specify participant name and "EPEW 2025" in the bank transfer, and "EPEW 2025" and paper ID (if any) in the registration sheet.

+The deadline of registration is May 31th, 2025 (AOE).

 ## Keynote (joint with ECMS 2025)